clips/wordkit/README.rst

   bibtexref

+The subpackages are extensively documented using separate `README.MD` files.
+Feel free to click ahead to find descriptions of the contents of subpackages.

 Additionally, if you use any of the corpus readers in `wordkit`, you MUST cite the accompanying corpora.
-Similarly: if you use the CVTransformer, please cite the `patpho` paper. if you use the WeightedOpenBigramTransformer, please cite the `SERIOL` paper. if you use the OpenNGramTransformer, please cite the `Schoonbaert` paper. if you use the WickelTransformer, please cite the `McClelland` paper.

 All of these references can be found in the docstrings of the applicable classes.